 Justice has never been served for them or their families, and while in some cases police are confident that one day they will get a result, others will never be solved.

-Police provided the Herald with details of each of the unsolved homicides from 1914 to June this year.
+Police provided the Herald with details of each of the unsolved homicides from 1914.

 Since then there have been a number of other murders, with only one unsolved to date.

 As we remember those killed, we urge anyone with information on these cases to contact their local police - or offer details anonymously via Crimestoppers - and help them solve the mystery of what happened to the 66.

 September 18, 2002

 Diana Leafa, 23, was reported missing on September 17 and police and her family said they had serious concerns for her safety.

 Twenty two days later, on October 9, her body was found.

 Leafa was naked and lying in tussock-covered sand dunes at remote Waiinu Beach settlement, just outside Waitotara township.

 Where her body was found is remote and nearly 40km from where she was last seen alive.

 Leafa worked as a prostitute, which upset her deeply religious family.